NSS-Data-Instructional-Stuff/data-engineering/projects/NPPES/README.md

 ### Part 2

-Create a stored procedure to process a chunk of rows from the NPPES data.
+Create a stored procedure to process rows from the NPPES data.
 Use this stored procedure in order to process the full NPPES data file (npidata_pfile_20050523-20250413.csv) and store the data in a database.

 ### Part 3